reshmar00/MSD_Projects/appleTreeGame/readMe.md

-Collaborated with one project partner to concieve a simple game that a fulfills the following goals:
+Collaborated with one project partner to create a simple game using C++ and the SFML library for its GUI components.
+We created several objects on screen (including one that was created dynamically), with some of them interacting with one another, and enabled user interaction through the keyboard.

-• Must have several objects on-screen
-• Interaction
-  • Objects –You must have at least two separate objects.
-    • At least 2 objects must interact with each other in some way
-  • User –You must allow the user to interact with your game in some way through the keyboard or mouse
-• Must create at least one object dynamically

-Game synopsis:

-In our game, apples fall from a tree and the objective is to catch them in a basket.
-From time to time, a squirrel might appear and try to interfere with this.
+The objective of the game is to catch falling apples from a tree in a basket, while a squirrel occassionaly appears and tries to interfere.
 If the squirrel touches the basket, the game restarts.
-You can thwart the squirrel by throwing an apple at it.
-Use the LEFT and RIGHT arrows to control the movement of the basket and SPACEBAR to throw an apple at the squirrel.
+The user can thwart the squirrel by throwing an apple at it.
+The LEFT and RIGHT arrow keys control the movement of the basket whereas the SPACEBAR throws an apple at the squirrel.